 PARKING: No cost, but we urge you to support the Rotary Interact Club volunteers from local high schools who run the parking lots with a donation.

 WEATHER: Rain or shine!
 We have both indoor and outdoor festivities, most under tents.
 If the weather forecast is grim, we will post updates to our offerings on our social media channels.

 PETS: The Fairgrounds has a strict “No Pets” policy, and we have to abide by it.
 So please leave your furry loved ones at home, even the well behaved ones.
 This is not something that we can control it is part of our contract.

-KIDS’ ZONE: Bring children of any age to our children’s area, which includes pumpkin decorating, scarecrow making, inflatable slides, face painting and more!
-Saturday only.
+KIDS’ ZONE: Bring children of any age to our children’s area, which includes arts and crafts + concerts by Mr. Jon.
+Saturday only – closes at 6PM.

 SMOKING: There will be one area designated as the smoking area within our event; we kindly ask you to abide and only smoke in this area.

 HANDICAP ACCESSIBLE: Yes!

 AUTHENTIC DRESS: If you wear an authentic Dirndl or Lederhosen to Frederick’s Oktoberfest, your admission is FREE.
 Partial dress, German t-shirts, and/or hats do not qualify as free admission.